This post may contain affiliate links. Please read my disclosure policy.

 - 1 large egg

-- 1 (11 ounce) package Nestle Toll House Butterscotch Flavored Morsels
+- 11 ounces Nestle Toll House Butterscotch Flavored Morsels

 - Combine flour, baking soda, cinnamon, ginger, cloves and salt in small bowl.

 - Beat butter, sugar, egg and molasses in large mixer bowl until creamy.
 Gradually beat in flour mixture until well blended.
-Stir in morsels.
+Use a spoon to stir in the morsels.
 Drop by rounded tablespoon onto parchment paper lined or ungreased baking sheets.

 - Bake for 9 to 11 minutes or until cookies are lightly browned.
-Cool on baking sheets for 2 minutes; remove to wire racks or wax paper to cool completely.
+Cool on baking sheets for 2 minutes then transfer to wire racks to cool completely.

 Adapted from VeryBestBaking.com